woojunshim/TRIAGE/README.md

 Details of how to run an example dataset and the implementation are available under 'python' folder.

-Python script was written by Woo Jun Shim (w.shim@uq.edu.au).
-R implementation and the web interface were written by Jun Xu (jun.xu@uq.edu.au).
+Python script was written by Woo Jun Shim, w.shim@uq.edu.au R implementation and the web interface were written by Jun Xu, jun.xu@uq.edu.au